 In collaboration with BJA, the Police Foundation and its partners will provide the replication sites and other selected agencies with proactive and on-demand training and technical assistance, including practical guides and checklists, technical briefings and training, and quick reaction assessments as warranted.
 This assistance is available from law enforcement, investigative and prosecution experts, forensics experts, technologists and academic experts who can share unique insights into effective and efficient processes and approaches to prevent and reduce violent crime committed with firearms.
+To view agencies that are currently receiving training and/or technical assistance, please see the map below:

 To request technical assistance, training, or other resources through this initiative, agency POCs should fill out the Training and Technical Assistance Request Form below.
 Agency POCs can also send an email to TTA@policefoundation.org or call the Police Foundation at 202-833-1460.